ghdl/ghdl/README.md

 That's all!

-*The executable is installed as 'ghdl' in `/usr/local`.
+> The executable is installed as 'ghdl' in `/usr/local`.
 To install it to a different path, change the `--prefix` in the call to `configure`.
-For example, on Windows, you may want to set it to `--prefix=/c/Program Files (x86)/GHDL`.*
+For example, on Windows, you may want to set it to `--prefix=/c/Program Files (x86)/GHDL`.

 ---

 Furthermore, each supported compiler has its pros and cons.
-Here is a short comparaison:
+Here is a short comparison:

 | | pros | cons | observations |
 |---|---|---|---|